 In the below example flow, the logic to generate the Associated_line, Associated_line_fmt, Contract_ref_id, and Description fields is overridden using MTables instead of the default generated values.
 These fields are added to a Map, and the Map is then sent to the Merge Maps of all Fields Actor:

-In general, it is recommended to populate the PII fields in the data generation flow and to avoid overriding them with the Masking Actors in the LU population flow.
-Such population enables exposing PII fields as external business parameters for the data generation tasks without overriding their values (as set by the user) by the Masking Actors in the LU population.
+In general, it is recommended to populate PII fields in the data generation flow and to avoid overriding them with Masking Actors in the LU population flow.
+This ensures that PII fields can be exposed as external business parameters for data generation tasks, while preserving user-defined values.

-It should be verified that the Masking Sensitive Data checkbox is clear for the Synthetic environment in the TDM Portal, in order to avoid masking PII fields in the LU population flows for data generation tasks.
+The Masking Sensitive Data checkbox should be cleared for the Synthetic environment in the TDM Portal.
+This prevents PII fields from being masked in LU population flows for data generation tasks.

-TDM 8.1 has added a new Actor — GenerateConsistent.
+TDM V8.1 has added a new Actor — GenerateConsistent.
 This Actor inherits from the Masking Actor but has its own category value — generate_consistent.
-Using the GenerateConsistent Actor in data generation flows ensures referential integrity across LUs for the generated field.
+Using the GenerateConsistent Actor in data generation flows ensures referential integrity across LUs for generated fields.

 Notes: